Live seminars

 Marri Gudjaga: Breastfeeding support for Aboriginal women

-Our Marri Gudjaga team is based on Dharawal country, at the University of Wollongong and in Aboriginal maternal and child health services across New South Wales, including AMIHS services and an Aboriginal community-controlled health service.
-The Marri Gudjaga project explores and evaluates how to effectively support Aboriginal women with breastfeeding.
-The project has included training and evaluating Aboriginal Peer Support Workers, yarning with women and health professionals about ways to support breastfeeding and the development of breastfeeding videos with an Aboriginal videography team in collaboration with one of the participating services (Gadhu) and the Australian Breastfeeding Association.
-The Marri Gudjaga project is funded by the MRFF.
+The Marri Gudjaga Project explores and evaluates how to effectively support Aboriginal women with breastfeeding.
+This project has included training and evaluating Aboriginal Peer Support Workers as well as yarning with women and health professionals about ways to support breastfeeding.
+Through the collaborative efforts of an Aboriginal videography team, one of the participating services (Gadhu) and the Australian Breastfeeding Association, we have also developed breastfeeding videos.
+The Marri Gudjaga Project is funded by the MRFF.

 1:15 pm